HackerN64/HackerSM64/README.md

 # FAQ

 ### Should I use HackerSM64 or UltraSM64 for my ROM hack?
 HackerSM64 is best suited for ROM hacks with custom levels and content.
-If you want to make a rom hack that is TAS-accurate to the vanilla game and its levels, [UltraSM64](https://github.com/CrashOveride95/ultrasm64) may be a better choice for your project.
+If you want to make a ROM hack that is TAS-accurate to the vanilla game and its levels, [UltraSM64](https://github.com/CrashOveride95/ultrasm64) may be a better choice for your project.

 ### How do I make my own levels?
 You can use Blender with the [Fast64 plugin](https://github.com/Fast-64/fast64) to create and export levels as 3D models.